-Calm and soothing, Pokhara can provide you a completely different experience from Pokhara.
-If you are in search of refreshment in nature, Pokhara is a place for you to be.
+Calm and soothing, Pokhara can provide you with a completely different experience from Pokhara.
+If you are in search of refreshments in nature, Pokhara is a place for you to be.

-Area around Mt Everest (8848 meters) is known as Everest region.
-Apart from Mt Everest, the region has other high mountains such as Nuptse, Lhotse, Cho Oyu, among others.
+The area around Mt Everest (8848 meters) is known as the Everest region.
+Apart from Mt Everest, the region has other high mountains such as Nuptse, Lhotse, and Cho Oyu, among others.
 The Khumbu Glacier also lies in this region.
 Gokyo lake is also a major attraction.
 You can trek to the Everest region (specifically Everest Base Camp).
 You can also take an EBC Helicopter Tour in Everest Region or enjoy the Mountain Flight to the Everest Region.

-There are other places such as Banke National Park, Bardia National Park, Ilaam, Dhankuta, Manang, Mustang and Jiri of Dolakha which deserve honourable mentions.
+There are other places such as Banke National Park, Bardia National Park, Ilaam, Dhankuta, Manang, Mustang, and Jiri of Dolakha which deserve honorable mentions.
 You need to be in these places if you want to experience Nepal.

 When is the ideal season to visit Nepal?

-There is nothing as an ideal season to visit Nepal.
-Nepal has five seasons: Spring (early May to late May), Pre-Monsoon (June to July), Monsoon (July to August), Autumn (Early September to late November), Winter (December to late April).
-Each of these seasons support different sets of activities.
+There is nothing like an ideal season to visit Nepal.
+Nepal has five seasons: Spring (early May to late May), Pre-Monsoon (June to July), Monsoon (July to August), Autumn (Early September to late November), and Winter (December to late April).
+Each of these seasons supports different sets of activities.
 So, your time of visit to Nepal is decided by the activities that you want to pursue in Nepal.

 If you want to do rafting or paragliding, you had better avoid monsoon (high rainfall season) and winter (low rainfall season).
 Autumn and Spring are best for rafting and paragliding as well.

-Spring is favorable for mountain expedition as well.
+Spring is favorable for mountain expeditions as well.
 Jungle safari can be done in any season.